StevenMaude/pdf_to_html_preview/README.md

     pdf_to_html.py http://link.to.pdf > some_output.html

-Then open some_output in a browser.
+Then open `some_output.html` in a browser.
 The **download button in this HTML doesn't work**; you can't use the generated page to then download another PDF.

+Instead, run the script again with new input PDF and new output filename.